 Sounds like a perfect picture.
-Isnt it?
-Well that’s Bhojpur, Something much more than just a beautiful location; it’s a place of great historical and religious importance.
+Isn’t it?
+Well, that’s Bhojpur, Something much more than just a beautiful location; it’s a place of great historical and religious importance.

 About Bhojpur Town

-Major Attractions in Bhojpur
+Top Attractions in Bhojpur

 - Bhojpur Shiva Temple

-Major attraction in Bhojpur, this mighty temple stands at the bank of Betwa River and is left incomplete due to reasons unknown.
-This unique temple was built in 11th century and is truly an architectural marvel considering the magnitude of the construction.
+The major attraction in Bhojpur, this mighty temple stands at the bank of Betwa River and is left incomplete due to reasons unknown.
+This unique temple was built in the 11th century and is truly an architectural marvel considering the magnitude of the construction.
 Just to share the details Bhojeswar temple is built on 106 ft long and 17ft High platform, the incomplete roof (now restored as it’s a protected monument under Archeological Survey of India) of the temple supported on huge pillars raising it to 40 ft further.
-The sanctum enshrines a 22ft tall Shivalinga carved out of single rock, which is simply magnificent and is tallest in the world.
+The sanctum enshrines a 22ft tall Shivalinga carved out of the single rock, which is simply magnificent and is tallest in the world.
 Looking at this gigantic structure will make you wonder how such massive stone blocks would have been lifted to this height without any machines!
 One of a kind in the world for those times.